Observability Dashboard

 -

-Click the Mpower Agent Performance Metrics label to drill down into the statistics.
-Four graphs appear:
+Click on the chart heading AI Agents (Cognigy) for Process Automation (Task Assist) Performance Metrics label to drill down into the statistics.

 -